Convert videos to 60fps (Updated 10 Jan 2013)

 Download and install MeGUI, run it, let it update all the things it wants to and import all of the presets.

-Close MeGUI and extract the tools folder over the top of your MeGUI tools folder, which for most people will be C:\Program Files\MeGUI\tools\.
+Close MeGUI and extract the files in the tools folder from our zip file into your MeGUI tools folder, which for most people will be either C:\Program Files (x86)\MeGUI\tools\ or C:\Program Files\MeGUI\tools\.

 Step 2: